 In the event that the DPO concludes that it is not necessary to refer the breach to the ICO, the DPO must still complete the Data Breach Log in Appendix 1 and clearly set out the reasons why the DPO is satisfied that a referral is not required.
 The DPO must keep the decision under review and be prepared to make a referral to the ICO if any circumstances change or if any information comes to light which means that a referral should be made.

 Once the breach has been contained and action taken to stop or mitigate the breach, the DPO must then review the incident and identify any steps which need to be taken in order to prevent a similar breach occurring in future.
-This may also include whether any disciplinary action is required against any members of staff or pupils.
+This may also include whether any disciplinary action is required against any members of staff.

 As part of the review process, the DPO should undertake an audit which should include a review of whether appropriate security policies and procedures were in place and if so, whether they were followed.
-The audit should include an assessment of any ongoing risks associated with the breach and evaluate the [School / Trust’s] response to it and identify any improvements that can be made.
+The audit should include an assessment of any ongoing risks associated with the breach and evaluate the School’s response to it and identify any improvements that can be made.
 The review should also consider the effectiveness of this Data Breach Response Plan and whether any amendments need to be made to it.

 Where security is found not to be appropriate, the DPO should consider what action needs to be taken to raise data protection and security compliance standards and whether any staff training is required.